DevExpress/devextreme-documentation/concepts/05 UI Components/PieChart/00 Getting Started with PieChart/00 Getting Started with PieChart.md

 #include tutorials-intro-installationnote

-The PieChart UI component visualizes data as a circle divided into sectors that each represents a portion of the whole.
+The PieChart UI component visualizes data as a circle divided into portions (slices) to illustrate data proportions.

 This tutorial shows how to add a PieChart to the page and configure the component's core settings.
 As a result, you will create the following UI component: